-All campgrounds located within the shoreland zone overlay districts shall meet the following additional criteria:
+All campgrounds located within the shoreland zone shall meet the following additional criteria:

-- (1) No campground development shall be such that any campsite is located within 100 feet of any stream or other body of water or wetland or within 100 feet of a tributary stream.
-The areas intended for placement of a recreational vehicle, tent or shelter, and any utility and service buildings or drainage and runoff control features, shall be set back a minimum of one hundred (100) feet, horizontal distance, from the normal high-water line of a water bodies, streams, tributary streams, or the upland edge of a wetland. - (2) Campgrounds in the shoreland zone shall contain a minimum of 5,000 square feet of land, not including roads and driveways, for each site.
-Land supporting wetland vegetation and land below the normal high water mark line of a waterbody shall not be included in calculating land area per site.
+(1) The areas intended for placement of a recreational vehicle, tent or shelter, and any utility and service buildings or drainage and runoff control features, shall be set back a minimum of one hundred (100) feet, horizontal distance, from the normal high-water line of a water bodies, streams, tributary streams, or the upland edge of a wetland.

+(2) Campgrounds in the shoreland zone shall contain a minimum of 5,000 square feet of land, not including roads and driveways, for each site.
+Land supporting wetland vegetation and land below the normal high water line_of a waterbody shall not be included in calculating land area per site.